TheOdinProject/curriculum/javascript/organizing_your_javascript_code/json.md

 Fortunately, there isn't much to learn here.
 We're only including a lesson on it because some formatting rules can cause confusion if you aren't aware of them.
 Spend 10-15 minutes going through the following resources and you'll be good to go.

+### Lesson overview

+This section contains a general overview of topics that you will learn in this lesson.

+- What JSON is and why it is important.
+- Two important JSON methods, `parse` and `stringify`.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">